HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MAXTEXTTERMCOUNT.md

 ```
 #include <queryods.h>
 ```

+**Symbolic Values :**

 **Description :**

 The maximum number of text search terms that may be stored in a CDQUERYTEXTTERM record.

 **See Also :**
 [CDQUERYTEXTTERM](/domino-c-api-docs/reference/Data/CDQUERYTEXTTERM)